Project start 1 November 2014. Completion 30 April 2016

 - testing of the product in cooperation with end users.

 You are very welcome to contact the project manager Bodil Pallesen for further information.
-You can also sign up for AgroTech's newsletter, which will continuously communicate news from the project, including invitations to open events.

 Project Title: GreenPack - Technologies for Green Biodegradable Cellulose-based Packaging.